JanisLeja96/JanisLeja96/README.md

-### Hello there, my name is Jānis.
-I'm currently learning back-end development using PHP.
+## Hello there!
+My name is Jānis and I'm currently learning back-end development using PHP.

 ### Here are my TOP 3 repositories:
 (https://github.com/JanisLeja96/VirtualWallet) -- A virtual wallet app